PerfectGym/developer/content/api/users/passwordupdatingandvalidation.md

 Request creates an end user account and returns password reset token.
 To complete sign up process user has to update account password using [password reset method][PasswordReset].
+After completing sign up process user credentials can be used to access API in end user mode.

 ### Parameters